polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 ```

+The format for the grandpa data is more complex because the grandpa protocol supports weighted
+votes.
+In this case we have given each validator a weight of 1.

 All we need to do is change the authority addresses listed (currently Alice and Bob) to our own
 addresses that we generated in the previous step.
 The sr25519 addresses go in the `aura` section,
 and the ed25519 addresses in the `grandpa` section.
 You may add as many validators as you like.